apigee/apigeetool-node/README.md

 `--upload-modules    -U`
 (optional) If specified, uploads Node.js modules from your system to Apigee Edge rather than resolving the modules directly on Apigee Edge.
 This is the default.

-`--debug -D`
-(optional) Prints additional information about the deployment, including router and message processor IDs.

-`--verbose   -V`
-(optional) Prints additional information as the deployment proceeds.

-`--json  -j`
-(optional) Formats the command's response as a JSON object.

 ## <a name="deployproxy"></a>deployproxy